britram/draft-trammell-wire-image/draft-trammell-wire-image.md

 A network function which serves a purpose useful to its deployer will use the information it needs from the wire image, and will tend to get that information from the wire image in the simplest way possible.
-A protocol's wire image should therefore be explicitly designed to explicitly expose information to those network functions in an obvious way, and to expose as little other information as possible.
+A protocol's wire image should therefore be designed to explicitly expose information to those network functions in an obvious way, and to expose as little other information as possible.

+However, even if information is explicitly provided to the network, any information that is exposed by the wire image even if not intended to be consumed by an observer, e.g. information is needed in clear to realize confidentiality and protection, must be designed carefully as it might ossify, making it inmutable for future version of the protocol.

 # Acknowledgments